m1xawy/ROG-STRIX-B450-E-GAMING-OpenCore/README.md

 <p>https://ricewang.lanzous.com/iar0hti</p>
 <p>Go to folder</p>
 <p>/System/Library/PrivateFrameworks/AppleSystemInfo.framework/Versions/A/Resources/zh_CN.lproj/Processors.strings</p>
-<p>Copy a copy of Processors.strings to the desktop and use BBEdit to open the desktop Processors.strings.
-Find the same place as your local display, modify it to the name you want to display and then replace the original Processors.strings Just drop it off</p>
+<p>Copy a copy of Processors.strings to the desktop, then use BBEdit to open the Desktop Processors.strings, find the same place as your display about the machine, modify it to the name you want to display, and replace the original Processors.strings Just drop it (if you can't replace the original Processors.strings, you need to open the system file write permission: sudo mount -uw / && killall Finder (throw it into the terminal-enter-enter the local password))</p>
 <br>
 <br>
 <br>